oVirt/ovirt-site/source/feature/detailedquota.html.md

 2. Audit - Only warning messages would be performed when Quota restrictions will be violated.
 3. Enforce - Will be enforced the restrictions completely and should prevent the command from executing.

-The VM Properties (like number of VCPU and memory consumption) are enforced during VM execution.

 #### CRUD

 *   Quota can be removed only if there are no entities such as VM or Template, that are referenced to this Quota.